rsgcata/go-migrations/README.md

 a table creation idempotent.
 If big tables need to be populated, use transactions or custom checkpoints for data changes to allow retries from a checkpoint if part of the batched queries failed.

+The only locking mechanism, at the moment, can be obtained at service level (OS level), by providing the right settings when bootstrapping the migrations tool.
+The locking mechanism is based on file locks (maybe more will be added in the future, like Redis or Etcd for implementing a semaphore).

 When bootstrapping the cli, it is advised to use different db handles, one for the migrations repository and another for your migration files (if you need any).
 This is due to the fact that,